telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/openclientdatasource-component/overview.md

 # OpenClientDataSource Component Overview

 OpenClient data source is a component dedicated to feeding report data items from OpenEdge AppServer ABL procedures.
-In order to communicate with the AppServer the data source component uses an Open Client .NET proxy class library that is generated using the OpenEdge .NET Proxy Generator tool:
+To communicate with the AppServer the data source component uses an Open Client .NET proxy class library that is generated using the OpenEdge .NET Proxy Generator tool:

 * [Preparing to generate proxies for a .NET client using ProxyGen or Batch ProxyGen](https://docs.progress.com/bundle/openedge-dotnet-open-clients-117/page/Preparing-to-generate-proxies-for-a-.NET-client-using-ProxyGen-or-Batch-ProxyGen.html?labelkey=product_openedge_117)
 * [Generating Proxies and Web Service Definitions](https://docs.progress.com/bundle/openedge-open-client-toolkit-introduction-117/page/Generating-Proxies-and-Web-Service-Definitions.html)